-Staff Analysis

-On January 23, 2023, staff posted the complete application, including the local ordinance and adopted cost-effectiveness analysis, on the CEC's website under Docket 22-BSTD-07 for a mandatory public review period.
+- Additional solar readiness requirements for some hotel/motel, high-rise multifamily and nonresidential buildings - Increases source energy compliance margins for nonresidential and hotel/motel occupancies - Increases source energy compliance margins for single family residential buildings Staff Analysis On December 12, 2023, staff posted the complete application, including the local ordinance and adopted cost effectiveness analysis, on the CEC's website under Docket 22-BSTD-07 for a mandatory public review period.
 Staff reviewed the application to determine whether the ordinance contains energy efficiency or conservation design standards and whether said standards will diminish energy consumption levels permitted by the 2022 Energy Code, per the requirements in PRC section 25402.1(h)(2).
 Staff found that the ordinance does contain one or more energy efficiency or conservation design standards, which are discussed below, that will reduce the amount of energy consumed and will not lead to increases in energy consumption inconsistent with state law1.

-The requirements in Sections 120.11 and 160.10 of the local ordinance diminish the consumption of depletable energy resources by enabling loads to be served by renewable resources as outlined in above section: Summary of the Local Ordinance.
+The requirements in Section 24.12.410 and Section 24.12.600 of the ordinance diminish the consumption of energy resources by the efficiency measures required in the section above, Summary of the Local Ordinance.
+AND: